 Monthly Fire Extinguisher Inspections: What to Check Yourself

 If you're a building manager responsible for fire safety, you probably know that fire extinguishers need annual inspections.
-What you might not know is that you and your staff are responsible for checking them every single month.
+What most managers miss is that you and your staff are responsible for checking them every single month.
 NFPA 10, Section 7.2.1, requires monthly visual inspections—and this is the one inspection that doesn't require a vendor or a technician.
 It's just you, a checklist, and 30 seconds per unit.

-Here's what you actually need to check, how to document it, and how to spot when your vendor is cutting corners on maintenance that's supposed to be your job.
+This is what you check, how to document it, and how to spot when your vendor is cutting corners on maintenance that's your job.

 What to Check During Monthly Inspections